Rep. Alexandria Ocasio-Cortez joins Bernie Sanders in New York City for first rally since heart attack

-Less than three weeks after suffering a heart attack, the Democratic presidential contender is beginning what he's calling a "vigorous" return to campaigning with a rally expected to draw thousands of supporters to New York City on Saturday afternoon.
-One of them will be Rep. Alexandria Ocasio-Cortez, Sanders' latest high-profile endorsement, who will share the stage with Sanders this weekend and give his stagnant White House bid an instant dose of energy.
+It was the start of what he is calling a "vigorous" return to campaigning as he tries to give his stagnant bid an instant shot of energy.

+Among those who introduced Sanders from the stage was New York Rep. Alexandria Ocasio-Cortez, Sanders' latest high-profile endorsement.

-The event marks a coming-out party of sorts for the 78-year-old Vermont senator.
-He had emergency heart surgery this month but insists that he's more committed than ever to his 2020 White House bid.
+Sanders had emergency heart surgery this month but insists that he's more committed than ever to the 2020 race.
 With the first voting contests less than four months away, he has some work to do.

-The endorsement from the 30-year-old progressive star "send the message that the movement is growing, that it's gaining influence, that it's gaining traction," Sanders' campaign manager Faiz Shakir said.
+The endorsement from Ocasio-Cortez, the 30-year-old high-profile progressive, "sends the message that the movement is growing, that it's gaining influence, that it's gaining traction," Sanders' campaign manager Faiz Shakir said.

-He predicted that the newly announced support from Ocasio-Cortez and Rep. Ilhan Omar, D-Minn., who will not be present Saturday, would help Sanders generate significantly more support from young people and minorities going forward.

-"Those are two people who I think have immense power to mobilize young people, and I promise you you'll be seeing them in Iowa, but not only in Iowa, but around the country, trying to get people engaged around the issues," Shakir said.

-While he pledged during this week's presidential debate to move forward with a "vigorous" campaign, he's moving cautiously in the short term.
-The rally in Queens is his only scheduled appearance before he returns to Iowa late next week.
+While Sanders pledged during this week's presidential debate to move forward with a "vigorous" campaign, he's moving cautiously in the short term.
+The rally in Queens was his only scheduled appearance before he returns to Iowa late next week.

-The week after, he'll join Rep. Rashida Tlaib, D-Mich., for a tour of her congressional district.
-Tlaib hasn't announced whether she'll join Ocasio-Cortez and Omar in endorsing Sanders, but she is also part of the so-called "Squad" of minority women on Capitol Hill who has been frequent targets of Trump's attacks.

-Despite aggressive rhetoric from Sanders himself, senior adviser Jeff Weaver said Sanders would ease himself back onto the campaign trail.
-But by December, Weaver predicted, Sanders' health scare will be forgotten.

 ----------